TrivediTanishq/TrivediTanishq.github.io/README.md

-This is my personal website and resume
+This is my personal website.